Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-The only change we have made in our variable declaration is that we have once again added a `JobHandle` so we can keep track of our ongoing jobs.
-We do not need to change our `Start` method as it should look the same.
+The only change made in your variable declaration is that you have once again added a `JobHandle` so you can keep track of your ongoing jobs.

+#### Start method

+You do not need to change your `Start` method as it should look the same:

 ```c#
 void Start ()